 If an employer grants a leave, then obviously he will issue a leave pass to the worker.
-In case of refusal of a leave, the employer must give a reason of such refusal.
+In case of refusal of leave, the employer must give a reason for such refusal.
 The employer shall communicate it to the worker before the date of commencement of expected leave.

 Extension of leave

 If the worker, after convincing of leave, desires an extension, he shall apply sufficiently in advance before the expiry of the leave to the employer.
-The employer shall send a written reply either granting or refusing extension of leave to the worker to his leave-address.
+The employer shall send a written reply either granting or refusing an extension of leave to the worker to his leave address.